jessnguyen9/Belly-Button-Biodiversity-Explorer/README.md

 Displays the top 10 Operational Taxonomic Units (OTUs) found in the selected individual’s sample.
 The OTUs are represented as bars sorted by their frequency.

+3. **Bubble Chart:**

-**3. Bubble Chart**: visualizes all the OTUs found in the selected individual.
+Visualizes all the OTUs found in the selected individual’s sample.
+The size and color of the bubbles represent the relative abundance of each OTU.

+4. **Sample MetaData Display:**

-**4. Sample MetaData Display**: displays the demographic information of the selected individual.
-It shows key-value pairs from the metadata JSON object.
+Displays the demographic information of the selected individual.
+It shows key-value pairs sourced from the metadata JSON object, such as age, ethnicity, and gender.

-**DATA SOURCE**
+## Data Source

 The data for this dashboard is sourced from the samples.json file, which is stored at the URL provided in the instructions.
 The JSON file contains the necessary data for creating the visualizations and displaying the sample metadata.